 Upon giving Bravoman a few quick tries when I first acquired it, I found it to be a fairly routine and innocuous beat 'em up with one interesting element in its hero's ability to stretch his limbs to ridiculously extreme lengths.
 I decided that it really didn't deserve its bad reputation, as it seemed to make for a goofy-but-enjoyable romp.
 Having actually experienced the adventure in full since I formulated those early opinions, I now know the truth of the matter, and I wonder what the hell I was thinking in the first place.
-This is awful stuff.
+This game is bloody awful.

 Sunday, March 22, 2009